-As this is the second year of implementing the Township's Capital Improvement Program, it is recommended that the Town Board consider each project individually and in context of the larger CIP.
+It is recommended that the Town Board consider each project individually and in context of the larger CIP.
 This would be an appropriate time to offer additional projects for inclusion in the CIP and/or deletions or amendments to the projects presented.
 The CIP is an advisory document providing the Town Board and administration direction in future fiscal year's capital budget development.
 Future years funding need not be fully addressed in the CIP, only in the capital budget of the effective fiscal year.
 It is anticipated that a variety of funding sources will be required to meet the CIP as presented including current revenues, grants, fund reserves, and possibly some form of borrowing.
 Grants will likely be a primary source of funding for capital improvements.
 The Township should invest additional resources towards grant research, writing, and administration.
 Please feel free to contact the Administrator's Office with any questions, comments, or inquiries regarding the information presented.